faridIHA/Bioinformatics_pipeline_IHA/README.md

-# Code Compilation for Genomics and Bioinformatics Projects
+# Code Compilation for IHA Bioinformatics Projects

-Welcome to my repository!
-This collection showcases the codes and scripts I have used and am currently using for my genomics and bioinformatics projects during my Ph.D. and postdoctoral research.
-The repository is organized into three main sections:
+Welcome to this repository!
+This collection showcases the codes and scripts I have used the bioinformatics projects for IHA research.
+The repository consists of:

-1. **Genomics**
+1. **README.md file for description**
-2. **Bioinformatics**
+2. **scripts**
-3. **Data Processing**

-Each section contains sub-sections based on specific projects and tasks.

 ## Languages Used
 - **Bash**
 - **R**
-## Genomics
-Genomics analysis cover the following topics:
-- **Genome-wide Association study (GWAS)**
-- **Population structure analysis using STRUCTURE v2.3.4 command line version**
-- **VCF files**

 ## Bioinformatics Pipelines

-These bioinformatics analysis pipelines were developed during my postdoctoral research at the Institute for Advancing Health Through Agriculture (IHA), Texas A&M AgriLife Research, College Station, TX.
+These bioinformatics analysis pipelines were developed for Institute for Advancing Health Through Agriculture (IHA), Texas A&M AgriLife Research, College Station, TX.
 The pipelines cover the following tasks:

 ### RNA and DNA Sequencing Analysis
 - **Mapping reads**